morpho-org/bundler3/certora/README.md

 ## Overview

 The Bundler3 contract enables an EOA to call different endpoint contracts onchain as well as grouping several calls in a single bundle.
-These calls may themselves reenter Bundler3.
+These calls may themselves reenter the Bundler3 contract.

 ### Folders and file structure